صور الصفحة

 Humanity.

-MR. ALCOTT.
-Must we believe in anything first, in order to believe in Jesus Christ?
+thing first, in order to believe in Jesus Christ?

 CHARLES.
 I should have expected the same.

 MR. ALCOTT.
-What! if you had read the prophets?
+What if you had read the prophets?
 CHARLES.
 Yes; they describe him as an outward deliverer.

 MR. ALCOTT.
 They knew that prophets spoke in emblems.
 Strictly speaking, we cannot say that we have the power now, because we have yielded to temptation, but we were born with it, I think.